Tiendil/blog.feeds.fun/content/posts/2025-014-external-authentication-support/en.md

 - [OAuth2-Proxy](https://oauth2-proxy.github.io/oauth2-proxy/) as the authentication proxy that sits between Feeds Fun and Keycloak.
 - [Caddy](https://caddyserver.com/) as the reverse proxy in front of everything.

-However, any popular authentication solution should work fine, as long as it can pass the headers to Feeds Fun backend and return 401 for unauthenticated requests to the frontend.
+However, any popular authentication solution should work fine, as long as it can pass the headers to the Feeds Fun backend and return HTTP 401 for unauthenticated requests to the frontend.

 Please let us know if you try it out!

-We also appreciate any feedback on the Feeds Fun configuration and PRs with improvements to examples.
+We also appreciate any feedback on the Feeds Fun configuration and pull requests with improvements to examples.

 ## Stay Connected